dominicrodger/django-magazine/README.md

 are by one or more Authors.

 This app uses [South](http://south.aeracode.org/) for managing database changes, so you'll need that to use it.
-Also, don't use it right now - it's not remotely finished.

 This app depends on [Bleach](https://github.com/jsocol/bleach), for cleaning up submitted HTML (particularly content pasted in from Microsoft Word).